PotHix/pothix.github.com/content/post/stats-jan-2018.md

 it was almost the same as November (I was traveling in December, it should not count).

-I'm back to the gym this month and it's reflecting in my weight:
+I'm back to the gym this month, and it's reflecting in my weight:

 [![Weight this month](/images/stats/2018/jan/physical-activity-weight.png "Weight for this month")](/images/stats/2018/jan/physical-activity-weight.png "")